 Both chords can be moved by keeping gaps frets: to play in all keys.

-We try to play chords on this music.
+Let’s try to play 3 chords with this music!

 The chords are seventh e.g. C7 – F7 – G7,

 chord between the first and the second chord is an interval of fourth,

 chord between the first and third is an interval of fifth.